|1||Adidas Powerlift 3||.6"||$$||Click here to view|

 Or maybe you just don’t want to spend a lot of money on a pair of shoes for the gym.
 I can respect that.

 Either way, there are some good options out there for you to choose from that will save you some money.

 It’s really not necessary to dump a lot of money on a pair unless you have very specific tastes or you just have a huge preference for the top shoe models.

-Now as a general disclaimer, a shoe’s cost may not always reflect its quality accurately.
+A shoe’s cost does not always reflect its quality accurately.
 Some cheaper pairs of shoes can do the same exact thing that a more expensive one can.
-In some cases the extra cost is justified in materials / design, and other times it may just be the brand or style that drives the price up.
+In some cases, the extra cost is justified in materials or design.
+Other times it may just be the brand or style that drives the price up.

 The breakdown of the most affordable lifting shoes: